Skip to main content

 1. Verify Payload Size: Keep HTML under 102KB to avoid Gmail clipping.
 If exceeded, inline critical CSS only and defer non-essential styles.

-2. Monitor API Latency: Track X-RateLimit-Remaining and X-Request-Id headers.
+2. Monitor API Latency: Track rate limit headers in API responses (both platforms return rate limit metadata).
 Log request durations to identify platform degradation before it impacts CI gates.

 3. Fallback Routing: If a provider's API is down, route to a secondary rendering service or fail open with a warning status that requires manual QA approval before deployment.